Robust Estimation under the Wasserstein Distance: Introduction

 \subsection{Related Work}

-We review previously proposed notions of robust Wasserstein distances.
-While some are related to $\RWp$, they are not well-suited for large-scale computation via duality nor were they shown to achieve meaningful robust estimation guarantees.
-In \cite{balaji2020}, similar constraints are imposed with respect to (w.r.t.) general $f$-divergences, but the perturbed measures are restricted to be probability distributions.
-This results in a more complex dual form (derived by invoking standard Kantorovich duality on the Wasserstein distance between perturbations) and requires optimization over a significantly larger domain.
-In \cite{mukherjee2021}, robustness w.r.t.\ the TV distance is added via a regularization term in the objective.
+\cite{balaji2020} define a robust OT problem mirroring \eqref{eq:TV-robustified-Wp} but with general $f$-divergences instead TV, primarily focusing on the $\chi^2$ divergence.
+They arrive at a more complex dual form (derived by invoking standard Kantorovich duality on the Wasserstein distance inside the infimum) that requires optimization over a significantly larger domain.
+In \cite{mukherjee2021}, robustness w.r.t.\ the TV distance is integrated via a regularization term in the objective.
 This leads to a simple modified primal problem but the corresponding dual requires optimizing over two potentials, even when $p=1$.
 Additionally, \cite{le2021} and \cite{nath2020} consider robustness via Kullback-Leibler (KL) divergence and integral probability metric regularization terms, respectively.
-The former focuses on Sinkhorn-based primal algorithms and the latter introduces a dual form that is distinct from ours and less compatible with existing duality-based OT computational methods.
-In \cite{staerman21}, a median of means approach is used to tackle the dual Kantorovich problem when the contamination fraction $\eps$ vanishes as $n \to \infty$.
+The former focuses on Sinkhorn-based algorithms, while the latter introduces a dual form that is distinct from ours and less compatible with existing duality-based OT computational methods. \cite{staerman21} present a median-of-means adaptation of the dual Kantorovich problem to tackle robust estimation when the contamination fraction $\eps$ vanishes as $n \to \infty$.